Mongolia at the 1994 Winter Olympics: Short track speed skating

 Batchuluuny Bat-Orgil was 24 years old at the time of the Lillehammer Olympics, and was making his only Olympic appearance.
 He entered two events: the 500 metres and the 1000 metres.
 The 1000 metres race was held on 22 February, and he was drawn into heat one, which he finished in a time of 1 minute and 40.41 seconds, which was fourth and last in his heat.
 Only the top two from each heat were allowed to advance, and as a result Batchuluuny was eliminated.
 The gold medal was won by Kim Ki-hoon of South Korea, the silver was won by his fellow South Korean Chae Ji-hoon, and the bronze by Marc Gagnon of Canada.

-The 500 metres race was held from 24–26 February, and Batchuluuny was drawn into heat four.
+The 500 metres race was held from 24 to 26 February, and Batchuluuny was drawn into heat four.
 He finished the heat in 48.63 seconds, third out of three finishers in his heat, but only the top two in each heat were allowed to advance, and he was eliminated.
 Based on his heat time, he was classified as 24th place out of 31 competitors.
 The gold medal was eventually won by Chae Ji-hoon of South Korea, the silver was taken by Mirko Vuillermin of Italy, and the bronze medal was won by Nicky Gooch of Great Britain.